-- Obtain a 'Working with Children (police) Check' (WWCC).
+- Obtain a 'Working with Children Check' (WWCC).
 Find out more here

 - Complete the SA Government Volunteers online course: Responding to Abuse and Neglect (RRHAN-EC) (Approximately 2 hours).

-- Provide evidence of you Covid-19 Certificate and completion of the RRHAN-EC course and your WWCC with the Learning Support Administrator.
+- Provide evidence of the above to the Learning Support Administrator.